 Buyer’s Estate Agents will prefer functional homes for their elderly clients and those with kids.
 So, if you have a home that has an unprotected staircase, or low shelves which are an obstacle, you need to make sure you solve these issues to help increase the value of your home.

 Also, make sure everything is up to date.
 People prefer state-of-the-art designs and décor, with good colour combinations and clean interior design.
+Add in functional features such as a Greenline shade sail to act as a focal point for potential buyers.

 Finally, two quick ways to add value to your home is to make sure you declutter and deep clean as these are the easiest ways to convince buyers to pay the asking price.